bmduffy/devstack-env/README.md

     make           # default 'make all' builds the VM and sets up the host make retry     # reloads and reprovisions the VM make provision # reprovisions the VM
-    make reconfig  # if you make changes to local.conf, will unstack and stack the new config make clean     # destroys the VM and cleans up the host
+    make clean     # destroys the VM and cleans up the host
 ```